yurimiva/Univeristy-notes/C0mpu73r_n37w0rk5/7h30ry/C0mput3r_n3tw0rk5_7h30ry.md

 I will study it from my brother in Christ Tanenbaum because Halsall love to make basic mistakes when it comes to writing a book.

+I will solely write about the parts that the professor wants to know, with some added stuff because he isn't clear in what he wants :,)

 # CHAPTER 1: Introduction
 This is pretty much an introduction, so I'll write only the important stuff.